RuhulAmin3/coaching-center-management-with-nestjs/README.md

 ### Explanation of the using technologies.

-- I am using express to making REST API.
+- I am using Nestjs to making REST API.
-- Mongoose for declare schema and mongodb as a database with typescript for type safety.
+- Prisma for declare schema and mongodb as a database with typescript for type safety.
-- Zod validation for proper data validation.
 - JWT token for user authentication validation.

 ### API documentation